Children, Young People & Families

 Psychological difficulties can have a significantly disruptive effect on the process of development from infancy through childhood and the teenage years into adulthood.
 Many emotional and behavioural struggles begin during childhood or adolescence and can get in the way as young people try to progress through each developmental stage.
 Intervention with psychological therapy during these critical periods can limit this disruption and help redirect emotional and social growth towards confidence and independence in adulthood.

 At Fairbairn House, we are unique in our capacity to offer a range of different psychological therapy services to children and young people, crossing the age span from birth to young adulthood.
-With a primary focus on the specific needs of young people and their families, we aim to tailor what we offered to meet these needs, including choice of therapeutic approach and number of sessions.
+With a primary focus on the specific needs of young people and their families, to tailor what we offer to meet these needs, including choice of therapeutic approach and number of sessions.

 The services we offer include: